zbm-dev/zfsbootmenu/README.md

 ```

 It's critical that you do not put this key file into the ZFS Boot Menu initramfs, since that file exists on an unencrypted volume - leaving your pool essentially wide-open.

-# Limitations

-When building a kernel command line to pass to the kexec'd kernel, the command line generated is always created for Dracut's ZFS module.
-Again, this will need to be modified based on the detected OS in the boot environment.

-Both of the above issues are readily resolved by hopefully reading /etc/os-release from the boot environment and acting based on that.